ADJUSTMENT OF STATUS AN OVERVIEW

 How to Get a Green Card through Adjustment of Status

-1. See if you qualify to apply for a Green Card
+1. See If You Qualify to Apply for a Green Card

 Under U.S. immigration laws, there are numerous options for applying for a Green Card.
 However, the prerequisites for adjustment of status may vary depending on the classification that you are applying under.
 So the first step in the adjustment of status process is to see which category matches your circumstances.
 Go to the United States Citizenship and Immigration Services (USCIS) Green Card Eligibility Categories page to view all of the classifications.
 Once you identify a suitable category, go to the specific page that lists what the eligibility requirements are.

 In most cases, Green Card applicants must fill out at least two forms—an immigrant petition and a Green Card application.
-More often than not, a relative who already has a Green Card or who is a U.S. citizen, or an employer must complete the petition on your behalf.
+More often than not, a relative who already has a Green Card, or who is a U.S. citizen, or an employer must complete the petition on your behalf.
 However, there are some situations in which you may qualify to file it yourself.

 The forms used most often are: